-Is used when this occupant could not exit the vehicle due to jammed door(s).
+Is used when this occupant could not exit the vehicle due to all doors being jammed.
 This occupant, however could move about within the vehicle.
 Refers to doors, not row specific.
 Doors are usually used for ingress/egress of the occupant seating area.
 A door must have hinges and a locking mechanism.
 Except as follows: